kcmv/colabo/src/backend/dev_puzzles/topichat/talk/README.md

 # Intro

-This is a Talk Extension of the TopiChat service.
+This is the Talk Extension of the TopiChat service.

 TopiChat is semantic and structured dialogue service.